rubsil/LOCAlbum-Offline-Photo-Album/README.md

   > 🔍 *Note:* If you have many photos, the first run may take a while because thumbnails must be created.
   > ⚡ From the second run onwards, updates are nearly instant thanks to the **frozen folders** system — only folders with new photos are rescanned.
 - **[3]** resets the project to its original state, **without deleting your photos**.
+- **[4]** creates an incremental backup of your photos, thumbnails, and configuration — recommended for your external drive/USB stick as part of a 3-2-1 strategy.
 - **[i]** displays help and instructions.

 4. 💾 The file `View album.html` will be automatically created **next to the `Album/` folder.**